Life insurance quotes for over 60s

-While it's common for people in their 60's to either be retired or approaching retirement, there still may be value in investing in a life insurance policy.
+While it's common for Australians in their 60s to either be retired or approaching retirement, there still may be value in investing in a life insurance policy.
 Some typical costs you may wish to cover at this age include:

 - Medical expenses in the event you suffer serious illness or injury

 - Funeral costs

 Get a life insurance quote for over 60s

 Make sure you check the maximum entry age before applying.
 This is the age limit to apply for a policy.
 Be sure to inform your provider if you have any pre-existing medical conditions.

 How cover works when you are over 60

 - Why should I consider life insurance after my 60th birthday?